-- 1. Nanoparticles for diagnostics; concepts of smart stimuli responsive nanoparticles, implications in cancer therapy,

-- 2. Nanodevices for biosensor development

-- 3. Thin films: synthesis and applications.
+- 1. Nanoparticles for diagnostics and treatments; concepts of smart stimuli responsive nanoparticles, implications in cancer therapy, - 2.
+Nanodevices for biosensor development, nanomaterials in pollution control. - 3.
+Thin films: synthesis and applications.

 NOTE: Questions will be asked as per the new policy of question paper.
 In which, 20 multiple choice questions (covering entire syllabus of the paper), 8 very short answer (2-3 sentences) type questions (two from each unit), 8 short answer (about 75 words) type questions (two from each unit), and 5 long answer (about 150 words) type questions (at least one from each unit) will be asked.
 Each question will cover entire (4) units of the paper.